hazelcast/hazelcast-demos/realtime-trade-monitor/README.md

 ## How to run using Hazelcast Cloud:

-1. Create Enterprise Hazelcast cluster in https://cloud.hazelcast.com/
+1. Create an Enterprise Hazelcast cluster at https://cloud.hazelcast.com/.
+Please pay attention to the additional cluster settings: the `Public Access` option must be turned on.

 2. Open client configuration window on the cluster details page and grab:
    - Cluster group name;